plcrodrigues/plcrodrigues.github.io/_pages/teaching.md

       <img src="/images/logo_ensimag.svg" height="80px"/>
     </div>
     <div class="col-9">
-    <b>ENSIMAG.</b> Since 2022 I am the main professor (CM, TP, and TD) for the course on <span style="font-style: italic;">Introduction to Statistica Learning and Applications</span> to students of the 2nd year of the engineering program and M1AM from UGA.
+    <b>ENSIMAG.</b> Since 2022 I am the main professor (CM, TP, and TD) for the course on <span style="font-style: italic;">Introduction to Statistical Learning and Applications</span> to students of the 2nd year of the engineering program and M1AM from UGA.
 I was a TA for this class in 2018 and 2019.
 See more info <a href="https://github.com/ISLA-Grenoble" style="color:#00b050; font-weight:bold;">here</a>.
     </div>
   </div>
 </div>